The Outgoing Webhook Step

 The field values sent can be customized by activating the “Select Fields” options for the request body.
 The key-value pairs support form fields from the dropdown and also custom fields.
 Select “Add Custom Value” from the field’s dropdown to add a custom value.
 Merge tags are supported in custom values.

-Here's an example of a request with selected fields:
+Example request with selected fields:

 Response Mapping Settings